-Recently, inspired by my girlfriend starting to practice piano again and showing me this video, I challenged myself to build a small MIDI visualizer.
+Recently, inspired by my partner starting to practice piano again and showing me this video, I challenged myself to build a small MIDI visualizer.
 I wanted to be able to display a MIDI track as an animated score, with moving notes, similar to the one in the video.
 The main development steps were:

 At the beginning of the project, I decided to implement my own MIDI parser rather than to rely on one of many available libraries.
 This helped me get a better understanding of the MIDI specification, and turned out to be viable as I only needed to parse notes and a small subset of the many additional information contained in the files.